EGFR Inhibition Using High Dose Administration of Erlotinib Weekly for Recurrent Malignant Gliomas With EGFR Variant III Mutation

 |Study Start Date:||December 2010|

 |Estimated Primary Completion Date:||December 2014 (Final data collection date for primary outcome measure)|

 Patients who are not candidates for surgery as part of their routine care will enroll into the medical arm of the trial.
 They will initiate pulsatile erlotinib dosing and continue therapy until either disease progression or intolerable toxicity.

+For patients with no cytoreductive surgery planned.
 All doses of erlotinib will be self-administered in an open-label, unblinded manner.
-During the treatment period, patients will receive single-agent erlotinib at a starting dose of 2000 mg on days 1 of every 7 days (from -2 to +3 days to allow for weekend or holiday or other scheduling difficulties).
-Tablets should be taken at the same time each week with approximately 200 mL of water at least 1 hour before or 2 hours after a meal.
+During the treatment period, patients will receive single-agent erlotinib at a starting dose of 2000 mg on days 1 of every 7 days.
 Patients who are unable to swallow tablets may dissolve the tablets in water for administration.